Analysis | Will Russian Bonds Default? There’s Debate About That

 2. What are Russian officials saying?

-Finance Minister Anton Siluanov has said repeatedly that Russia plans to make debt payments in rubles rather than foreign currencies until its pile of foreign reserves is unfrozen.
-About half of its $640 billion isn’t accessible, he said.
-Russia has started the process of paying the coupons due March 16, but a statement from the finance ministry didn’t say whether it would be in dollars or rubles.
-Concern over a default intensified after President Vladimir Putin signed a decree saying creditors from “countries that engage in hostile activities” can only be paid interest and principal payments in rubles.
-With the U.S., European Union and most of its allies ratcheting up sanctions since the invasion began Feb.
-24, that means most foreign investors would be paid in the Russian currency, which has lost about a third of its value this year.
-A government website includes a list of more than 50 “unfriendly” jurisdictions, including Australia, the U.K., Japan, Switzerland, the U.S. and members of the EU.
-Creditors in countries that haven’t imposed sanctions may be able to receive payments in foreign currencies with special permission.
+They want to honor the obligations, and say they will pay foreign debt in Russian rubles if sanctions prevent them from paying in dollars or euros.
+Finance Minister Anton Siluanov said March 14 that freezing Russia’s accounts could be interpreted as an “artificial default.”
+The following day, the U.S. Treasury Department said that restrictions don’t bar Russia from paying its dollar debt, at least until May.
+Concern about a default intensified after President Vladimir Putin signed a decree early March saying creditors from “countries that engage in hostile activities” can only be paid in rubles and outlined new procedures for ruble accounts.
+With the U.S., European Union and its allies ratcheting up sanctions, that means most investors could be paid in the Russian currency, which has lost about a third of its value this year.
+Creditors outside the “unfriendly” jurisdictions may be able to receive foreign-currency payments with special permission.

 3. Isn’t that a default?

 Basically, yes.
-Paying in a currency different than the one established in bond agreements is widely seen as a default.
+Paying in a different currency is widely seen as a default.
 If it weren’t, the world “would be awash in Venezuelan bolivars and Argentine pesos,” according to Elena L. Daly, a sovereign debt restructuring lawyer based in Paris.
 There’s a growing chorus of investors who say a Russian default is probably inevitable.
-They include Simon Waever, Morgan Stanley & Co.’s head of emerging-market sovereign credit strategy, who compared Russia with Venezuela because both countries have significant oil assets that can’t come into play until sanctions are removed.
-Venezuela began defaulting on debt in 2017, while Argentina has defaulted several times.
-In a sign the market is bracing for a Russian default, the dollar-denominated debt due in 2023, which has a coupon due March 16, is quoted at around a quarter of its face value, according to prices compiled by Bloomberg.
+They include Simon Waever, Morgan Stanley & Co.’s head of emerging-market sovereign credit strategy, who compared Russia with Venezuela’s default in 2017 because both countries have significant oil assets that can’t come into play until sanctions are removed.
+The price of Russia’s dollar-denominated debt plunged in expectation of a default, with bonds due in 2023 quoted at just under half of their face value in mid-March.

 4. So what’s the confusion?

-Mixed messaging, differing statements and irregular payments have kept investors on their toes and rifling through their prospectuses.
-In the days following Putin’s decree, Russia’s biggest companies were still paying their obligations in foreign currencies.
-Holders of Gazprom PJSC notes received a principal payment in dollars on March 7, and Rosneft PJSC repaid a $2 billion bond days later, though it’s possible that the companies’ payments were too far along to be impacted by Putin’s directives.
+Mixed messaging from Russian officials and gummed-up payment systems have left investors unclear on whether they’re going to be paid and studying the terms of their lending more closely.
+Six of the government’s dollar and euro-denominated bonds have what’s known as “fallback optionality,” which would allow the borrower to pay in other currencies, and in some cases, the ruble.
+In the days following Putin’s decree, Russia’s biggest companies were still paying their obligations in foreign currencies, including energy giants Gazprom PJSC and Rosneft PJSC.
 MMC Norilsk Nickel PJSC, the mining company that dominates the palladium market, has been cleared to pay foreign debts in currencies other than the ruble, Vladimir Potanin, the company’s president and biggest shareholder, said in an interview with Russian newspaper RBC on March 12.
-Some Russian Eurobond contracts have what’s known as “fallback optionality,” which would allow the borrower to pay in other currencies, and in some cases, the ruble.
-Six of the government’s dollar and euro bonds have this fallback mechanism, JPMorgan Chase & Co. strategists led by Trang Nguyen wrote in a note to investors.
-The bonds with payments due March 16 don’t have this embedded ruble option.

 5. What do the ratings agencies say?